Yes, some Discover cards are Apple Pay-compatible, such as Discover it® Cash Back, Discover it® Miles and Discover it® chrome.

 Discover’s Apple Pay-enabled cards allow you to pay for your purchases with your iPhone or Apple Watch instead of your physical card.
 Purchases will still show up on your normal credit card statement, and you’ll earn all the same rewards.

-You can see here which iPhone, Apple Watch, and Mac models are compatible with Apple Pay.
-You can also use iPads that meet the generation requirement, but only for online or in-app purchases, not in stores.
+You can see here which iPhone and Apple Watch models are compatible with Apple Pay.
+You can also use Mac and iPads that meet the generation requirement, but only for online or in-app purchases, not in stores.

 Here’s how to use your Discover Card with Apple Pay:

-- Tap "Add Another Card" or the + sign to the right of the Apple Pay logo and then scan your card.
+Tap "Add Credit or Debit Card" or the + sign to the right of the Apple Pay logo and then scan your card.